DataDog/integrations-core/arangodb/README.md

 _Available for Agent versions >6.0_

-ArangoDB logs contain [many possible options][10] for log verbosity and output files.
+ArangoDB logs contain [many options][10] for log verbosity and output files.
 Datadog's integration pipeline supports the default conversion pattern.

 1. Collecting logs is disabled by default in the Datadog Agent.
 Enable it in your `datadog.yaml` file: